puppetlabs/puppetlabs-postgresql/README.md

 Provides the target for the rule and is generally an internal only property.

-**Use with caution.**
+**Warning:** Use with caution.

 #### postgresql::server::reassign_owned_by

-Runs the PostgreSQL command 'REASSIGN OWNED' on a database, to transfer the ownership of existing objects between database roles
+Runs the PostgreSQL command `REASSIGN OWNED` on a database, to transfer the ownership of existing objects between database roles

 ##### `db`

-Specifies the database to which the 'REASSIGN OWNED' will be applied
+Specifies the database to which the `REASSIGN OWNED` will be applied.

 ##### `old_role`

-Specifies the role or user who is the current owner of the objects in the specified db
+Specifies the role or user who is the current owner of the objects in the specified db.

 ##### `new_role`

-Specifies the role or user who will be the new owner of these objects
+Specifies the role or user who will be the new owner of these objects.

 ##### `psql_user`

 Specifies the OS user for running `psql`.

-Default value: The default user for the module, usually 'postgres'.
+Default value: the default user for the module, usually `postgres`.

 ##### `port`